Enjoy a spectacular evening tour of Budapest!

-- Enjoy a scenic ride along the spectacular Danube riverbanks and bridges
+- Enjoy a scenic ride on Budapest’s spectacular Danube riverbanks

-- Explore Gellert Hill (Citadel, Liberty statue and admire the gorgeous view of the lit-up Budapest ).
+- Visit Gellert hill the most famous vantage point in the city, view the Citadel, and the Liberty statue and enjoy the gorgeous view of the lit-up Budapest

 Tour duration: 3 hours